pointfreeco/swift-composable-architecture/README.md

   3. Depending on how your project is structured:
       - If you have a single application target that needs access to the library, then add **ComposableArchitecture** directly to your application.
       - If you want to use this library from multiple targets you must create a shared framework that depends on **ComposableArchitecture** and then depend on that framework in all of your targets.
 For an example of this, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which splits lots of features into modules and consumes the static library in this fashion using the **TicTacToeCommon** framework.

+## Documentation

+The latest documentation for the Composable Architecture APIs is available [here](https://pointfreeco.github.io/swift-composable-architecture/).

 ## Help